JoelleLafond/JoelleLafond.github.io/_pages/2_Research.md

 <p align="justify">
 The <i>Chrosomus eos-neogaeus</i> hybrid complex is a unique and fascinating study group due to its exceptional combination of sexual and asexual reproduction, polyploidy, and of course hybridization.
 For my PhD, my research objectives were multifaceted, as I aimed to identify the various reproductive pathways observed in these fish, characterize the origin of the reproductive dichotomy in the triploids, and the impacts of such phenotypic changes on the fish themselves.

-By studying this complex, I sought to uncover the functioning of reproduction in aberrant cases, shedding new light on the diverse and complex processes that drive life on Earth.
+By studying this complex, I sought to uncover the functioning of reproduction in aberrant cases, shedding new light on the diverse and complex processes that drive life.
 Through my research, I hope to contribute to a better understanding of the fascinating and intricate world of biology.
 </p>